What kind of apples are best for canning applesauce? Maybe you like extra sweet or extra tart?

 Yes.
 Freezing it totally acceptable too.
 I’ve got a post here on how to freeze apples which includes applesauce as well.

 Once canned, applesauce lasts for at least 12 months, like all canned goods that are stored under the proper conditions (dark and dry, with no major temperature variations).
-Once opened, however, I suggest eating the applesauce within a week or two.
+This is a quality issue not necessarily a safety issue.
+So if it’s been a year, just make a plan to use it up.
+It is still good.

 Note that if you use less sugar in your applesauce, it will not last as long after opening the jars.
 As always, discard if you see mold or other signs of spoilage.